Griffith-Stites/lookbook/README.md

   * Could also have a resources page with this on it.
 Could then also have the booklets.
 * Compress images - use https://gtmetrix.com
 * Add self image to contact me and about me
+* Resources will have internal link to read the booklets
+  * WIll also have link to download and run the video game